Free-by-cyclic groups are conjugacy separable: Double- Z -coset separability

 Noting that $h$ and $k$ translate points along the axes $\alpha_h$ and $\alpha_k$, respectively, we immediately see that in the first two configurations the set $HK\cdot v = \{h^mk^n \cdot v: m,n \in \mathbb Z\}$ is in bijective correspondence with $HK$.
 In the third case, where the axes have an intersection that contains a non-trivial arc $I$, the only way for it to be possible that $h^{m_1}k^{n_1}\cdot v=h^{m_2}k^{n_2}\cdot v$, is if both $k^{n_1}v,k^{n_2}v \in I$ and the different powers of $h$ make these two points coincide.
 Since there are only finitely many powers $k^n$ of $k$ such that $k^n\cdot v \in I$ the finiteness result follows. \end{proof}

-\begin{lemma} Let $\calg$ be a $\kappa$-acylindrical graph of groups that admits arbitrarily deep edge-group-separating virtually free vertex fillings.
-Assume that $G = \pi_1(\calg, v_0)$ does not contain elements of order 2.
+\begin{lemma} Let $\calg$ be a $\kappa$-acylindrical graph of groups that admits arbitrarily deep edge group separating virtually free vertex fillings.
+Suppose that the vertex groups are residually finite and assume that $G = \pi_1(\calg, v_0)$ does not contain elements of order 2.
 Let $H,K \leq G$ be cyclic non-elliptic subgroups.
 Then the double coset $HK$ is separable in $G$. \end{lemma} \begin{proof}

 Let $g \in G \setminus HK$.
 We begin by constructing a virtually free quotient of $G$ such that the image of $g$ is not mapped to the image of $HK$.

 We will split into two cases depending on whether the axes of the cyclic subgroups $H$ and $K$ are distinct or coincide.